gentoo-mirror/jacksonchen666/README.md

 Not guaranteed.
 Insert all the disclaimers here of course.

 jacksonchen666's main Gentoo machine runs on x86_64/amd64, so packages will be less tested for arm64.
+Outside of that, there is no testing for architectures in x86_64/amd64 or arm64.

 There may be attempts to follow Gentoo conventions for ebuilds and stuff, but that's also not guaranteed.